Voilett-Roze/asus/Installing-Tailscale-through-Entware.md

 https://tailscale.com/kb/1151/what-is-tailscale

-## Initial configuration
+## Prerequisites
+This installation guide assumes you are already familiar with the general operation of tailscale.
+Extensive documentation is available on the tailscale website and it is not the purpose of this guide to replicate it here. https://tailscale.com/kb/1017/install

-This guide assumes you have a working installation on [Entware](https://github.com/RMerl/asuswrt-merlin.ng/wiki/Entware#the-easy-way) on your router.
+You must already have a working installation on [Entware](https://github.com/RMerl/asuswrt-merlin.ng/wiki/Entware#the-easy-way) on your router.

-You also need to have created a Tailscale account to use with your devices. https://tailscale.com/kb/1017/install
+You also need to have created a Tailscale account to use with your devices. https://tailscale.com/kb/1017/install#step-1-sign-up-for-an-account
 ## Installation
 ### 1. Install tailscale